strongdm/accessbot/README.md

 If that's the case, enter any of the following commands:
 * `help`.
 Show available commands
-* `show available resources`.
-Show available resources - all or the ones assigned to a role
+* `show available resources [--filter expression]`.
+Show available resources - all or the ones assigned to a role.
+Filters are optional.
+Please refer to the following [doc](https://www.strongdm.com/docs/automation/getting-started/filters) for getting the list of available filters.
 * `access to resource-name`.
 Grant temporary access to a resource
 * `show available roles`.
 Show all roles
 * `access to resource-name`.
 Grant temporary access to all resources assigned to a role